HieuMinh67/pod7/README.md

 - Run commands in _cloud9/setup.sh_
 - Copy AWS access key and secret key from sandbox to (.auto).tfvars file in terraform folder (for example: terraform/aws_keys.auto.tfvars)
 - Terraform apply
-## 3. Bastion host
+## Appendix
-- Connect to bastion host through SSH using the URL output from step 2 \
+- Connect to bastion host through SSH using the URL output from step 2 and private key automatically generated (saved in ) \
 `ssh ec2-user@<load-balancer-url-from-output> -i private-key-bastion.pem`